Usage basics for the Dataiku Python API#

 A bit of architecture#

 When working on Dataiku, under the hood, every user interacts with the platform’s backend.
-In short, Dataiku’s backend is a key process responsible for managing many configuration items and orchestrating all running tasks.
+In short, Dataiku’s backend is an essential process that is responsible for managing many configuration items and orchestrating all running tasks.

 The main interface to interact with the backend is through your browser by accessing Dataiku’s web interface.
 However, to provide more flexibility to advanced users, there is a programmatic alternative: Dataiku’s public API.